 Scrolling feels like company, but it usually makes the emptiness worse.

-You don't have to quit cold turkey.
-Set a ten-minute timer, or replace mindless scrolling with one video you actually want to watch or one article you choose on purpose.
+You don't have to quit completely.
+Set a ten-minute timer, or replace mindless scrolling with one video you actually want to watch or one article you choose intentionally.

 The key is intention.